tregua87/tregua87.github.io/_posts/2019-07-08-docker-network.md

 Finally, the container finds its own IP and saves it in a local file within the container itself.

-After the previous commands, the container stops itself.
+A container stops working once the command issued by `CMD` ends its execution.
-`CMD` can run much more complicate applications.
-In my paper, I use a software written in C that is based on an infinite loop.
+In my paper, I use a software that is based on an infinite loop to avoid a container to stop.
-If this is the case, the container doesn't stop until the software stops or the container is stopped externally.
+If this is the case, we need to stop the container externally.

 ## Network Configuration ##